Why is it important to participate in an election?

 - Volunteering as a Scrutineer for a candidate of your choice.

 Volunteering as a Scrutineer is another way to get involved in an election.
-Scrutineers are appointed by candidates to ensure a fair election process.
-A Scrutineer observes the election process at a voting station, and may, with reasonable grounds, object to a voter or ballot being counted as valid or rejected.
+Scrutineers are appointed by candidates to observe the election process at a voting station to help ensure a fair election process.
 For more information about becoming a Scrutineer please contact your preferred candidate.